Real Estate Development from the Inside Out

 After completing this course, you’ll be able to do the following:

 - Describe the history of real estate development and key factors affecting the industry

-- Understand “the developer,” forms of development ownership, potential partners, and the development process
+- Demonstrate your understanding of “the developer,” forms of development ownership, potential partners and the development process

 - Describe sources of funding and financial terminology

-- Understand the market and types of projects
+- Demonstrate your understanding of the market and types of projects

 - Case studies

 You will be evaluated on a Pass/Fail basis on:

 - Attendance.
 You need to attend at least 75% of classes to pass the course.